THE ELEPHANT IN THE ROOM film

 Fundraising continues for the launching and promotion of the film to audiences - with a multi-city theatrical "event" release planned for early 2025, followed by a full digital release.

-Distribution deals are being finalized for both domestic and international rights - with a healthy revenue share for the film and its investors on future proceeds.
+Distribution deals are now in place for both domestic and international rights - with a healthy revenue share for the film and its investors on future proceeds.

 INVESTMENT/DONATION LEVELS